open-webui/docs/features.md

 - 📜 **Chat History**: Effortlessly access and manage your conversation history.

-- 📬 **Archive Chats**: Effortlessly store away completed conversations with LLMs for future reference, maintaining a tidy and clutter-free chat interface while allowing for easy retrieval and reference.
+- 📬 **Archive Chats**: Effortlessly store away completed conversations with LLMs for future reference or interaction, maintaining a tidy and clutter-free chat interface while allowing for easy retrieval.

 - 📤📥 **Import/Export Chat History**: Seamlessly move your chat data in and out of the platform.

+- 📄 **Chat Download as PDF**: Easily download chats in PDF format.

 </details>